Feature aware covariance estimation, with application to mixtures of chemical exposures: Introduction

 In general, accurate covariance estimation is a challenging objective in high-dimensional settings.
 For example, a naive approach estimates a population covariance matrix with the sample covariance matrix.
 However, unless the sample size is appreciably larger than the covariance dimension, the sample covariance matrix will be unstable \citep{Johnstone2001}.
 Whats more, the sample covariance matrix will not be invertible if there are more variables than the number of samples.
 This is problematic as the inverse is required for many statistical tasks, including, for example, classification \citep{Friedman1989} and hypothesis testing \citep[\S 5.3]{Mardia1979}.

 For these reasons, among others, analyzing all available data jointly in an exposure mixture analysis may be infeasible with naive statistical methods.
-In practice, scientists will implicitly use meta covariate information to partition the variables in a dataset into subsets to be analyzed separately.
+Consequently, in practice, scientists will implicitly use \red{information from outcome features} to partition the variables in a dataset into subsets to be analyzed separately.
 It is common, for example, to analyze exposure mixture data distinctly for each chemical class, as in, for example, \cite{Liu2023,JamesTodd2017}.
 With a Gaussian sampling model assumption, this corresponds to imposing an assumption of zero correlation across classes conditional on class-specific modeling assumptions, or, a block diagonal covariance matrix for all variables.
-More comprehensive approaches have been developed that utilize the meta covariate information of distinct categorical groupings of variables \citep{Bao2024}.
+More comprehensive approaches have been developed that utilize the outcome feature information that describes distinct categorical groupings of variables \citep{Bao2024}.

 In analyzing exposure mixtures, latent factor models are increasingly utilized \citep{Ferrari2021,Roy2021}.
 A latent factor model decomposes an unstructured covariance matrix as the sum of a diagonal variance matrix and a possibly low-rank covariance matrix.
-Due to correlation among exposures, a small number of factors may represent covariance well, which yields a reduction in the number of unknown parameters to be estimated and, in turn, improved precision.
-In addition, this decomposition allows inversion of the covariance matrix in a regime with more variables than samples while maintaining flexibility.
-In a Bayesian framework, state-of-the-art methods have been developed that allow for robustness to the dimension of the low-rank covariance term.
-Some examples include \cite{Fruhwirth2024,Legramanti2020,Bhattacharya2011}.
-However, these approaches often shrink the factor loadings matrix too strongly towards a zero-matrix.
+Due to correlation among exposures, a small number of factors may represent the covariance well, which yields a reduction in the number of unknown parameters to be estimated and, in turn, improved precision.
+In addition, this decomposition allows inversion of the covariance matrix in a regime with more variables than samples.
+In a Bayesian framework, state-of-the-art methods have been developed that allow for \red{uncertainty of} the dimension of the low-rank covariance term.
+Some examples include \cite{Fruhwirth2025,Legramanti2020,Bhattacharya2011}. \red{These approaches assume exchangeability with respect to the order of the feature variables.
+Moreover, they have a mean of zero and hence} often shrink the factor loading matrix strongly towards a zero-matrix.
 This effectively shrinks the covariance matrix towards a diagonal structure, which may not represent the population well.